LibraryCarpentry/lc-marcedit/episodes/09-regular-expressions.md

 >4.
 Click Add Field.
 Review your data, were the new fields added correctly?
 {: .checklist}

-After making edits to your subset of files, you can either save the edits back into the original file, or save the subset of files separately.
+After editing your subset of records, you can either save the edits back into the original file, or save the subset of records to a new file.

-To save edits back into the main file, select File → Save (Ctrl+S).
+To save the edits back into the original file, select File → Save (Ctrl+S).
 You will get a dialogue box indicating that your records have been saved back into the original file.

-To save your subset of files separately, select File → Save As.
-Specify the name and location of your file and click Ok.
+To save your subset of records separately, select File → Save As.
+Specify the name and location of your new file and click Ok.